-Board Goal 1: The percentage of 3rd-grade students performing at or above grade level in reading as measured by the Meets Grade Level Standard on STAAR will increase.
+Board Goal 1: ELAR The percentage of 3rd grade students performing at students reading and writing at or above grade level in reading as measured by the Meets Grade Level Standard on STAAR will increase 8 percentage points from 42% in spring 2019 to 50% in spring 2024.

-Goal 1: The percent of all students scoring Tier I On Track on the Kindergarten Early Assessment (KEA) Language & Literacy category will be 54% in 2022-2023.
+Goal 1: The percent of all students scoring Tier I On Track on the Kindergarten Early Assessment (KEA) Language & Literacy category will be 45% in 2020-2021.

-Expanding Educational Opportunities, Transforming Academic Outreach
+Strategic Priorities: Expanding Educational Opportunities, Transforming Academic Outreach

-Measurable Objective 1: Kindergarten students will increase from 89% to 94% in English Literacy on KEA Assessment and from 81% to 86% in Spanish Literacy for KEA Assessment.
+Measurable Objective 1: Pre-K students will increase from 89% to 94% in English Literacy on CIRCLE Assessment and from 81% to 86% in Spanish Literacy for Circle Assessment.